 Q: Previous to this year we sent forms to a post office box in Annapolis.
 Can we still do that?

 A: No. MAPAPA is discontinuing the lease on its mailbox in Annapolis.
 Do NOT send ANYTHING to the PO Box in Annapolis if you see that address on any old literature.
-The new address to send checks for membership and payments for anything else is MAPAPA, 21 Haven Rd.
-Abingdon, MD 21009-2007.
-Please make sure that your check payable to Mid-Atlantic Plein Air Painters and is accompanied by a print out of the screen where you have entered your membership.
+We prefer that you make membership and event payments online, but you may send a check if necessary.
+Please do not mail a check payment without contacting email@example.com for the current mailing address.
+Please make sure that your check is payable to Mid-Atlantic Plein Air Painters and is accompanied by a print out of the screen where you have entered your membership.
 We must be able to identify which member should be credited for the payment, so please make sure that you include the screen printout with the member's name.
 Our membership coordinator will enter the data from the form and direct you to visit the website to login for the first time.
 (See the question on passwords and security) Once you visit the site and create a new password, adjust your membership profile for public display to suit your individual needs.
 We will only display your name, city and state as we do in our membership section of the Newsletter.
 We will also display your website address if you provide one.

 Q: Why was this website created?